sharma-anushkaa/Real-estate-price-prediction/README.md

 			The objective of this end-to-end project is to build an ML model to predict the prices of the Real Estate in Singapore.

 Explanation:
 we find the type of model to be used: supervised, unsupervised or reinforcement learning.
 Our ML model is a supervised learning model.
 Next, would it be a Classification or Linear Regression model?
 The goals of this project demand a Linear Regression Model.
 Finally, Is this a batch learning or Online Learning Model?
 Since we have pre-determined data, we would be choosing batch learning.
-If I was to work on spam detection

-			in emails, the data would be constantly getting renewed and there I would choose Online Learning.
+If I was to work on spam detection for emails, the data would be constantly getting renewed and there I would choose Online Learning.

 I divide the dataset into training and testing data, train the data on three models, namely: Linear Regression, Decision Tree and Random Forest.
 The results for the same are shown below.

 I hae also used pipelines to automate the workflow, and the joblib library to dump and load the data.
-OUTPUT

 I obtain these outputs:

 Model Outputs